Make ham and beans in your instant pot for a satisfying meal. It’s a great way to use leftover ham and there’s no need to soak the beans!

 There are so many great things you can make with what’s left after the first meal.
 If nothing else it elevates your sandwich game.
 Lunch meat has nothing on an actual slice of delicious ham!

-But the meat isn’t the only valuable part of the ham, the hock just begs to be made into ham and beans!
+But the meat isn’t the only valuable part of the ham, the bone just begs to be made into ham and bean soup!

 I recently upgraded my pressure cooker game and added a 6 quart instant pot to the mix.
 So I couldn’t wait to adapt my ham and beans recipe to a quicker instant pot version.